guettli/learning-kubernetes-log/README.md

 Wow, three great books about SRE are available for free: https://sre.google/books/ (I read the first one in 2018)

+---

+The #kubernetes-users Slack channel is great.
+You get profound answers during several minutes (not always, but often).
+From time to time I try to answer questions, too.
+Although I don't know much yet, sometimes I can help.

 # January 2022

 [Stackoverflow: kube-apiserver: constantly 5 to 10% CPU: Although there is no single request](https://stackoverflow.com/questions/70592752/kube-apiserver-constantly-5-to-10-cpu-although-there-is-no-single-request)